ElectricGun/mily-compiler/README.md

 The alpha versions are unstable, and code syntax may change on updates!

-Do note that the standard library is not currently implemented as a part of the compiler, but a set of external files located in `tests/std/`.
+Do note that the standard library is currently not implemented as a part of the compiler, but a set of external files located in `tests/std/`.
-Be sure to download the `std/` folder and move it to the working directory of your project before importing them.
+Be sure to download the `std/` folder and move it to the working directory of your projects before importing them.

 ## Table of Contents